Find Love with Craft Beer Aphrodisiacs

 Humans are sexual by nature (it’s Valentine’s Day and we’re all adults here, right?).
 Throughout history, people have long celebrated the foods and beverages that induce lust and increase libido.
 Love potions of some shape or form have been part of almost every culture for thousands of years—this includes beer.

 Since its conception (how’s that for a play on words), alcohol has been celebrated for its euphoric properties.
-Beer is not only a social lubricant—it’s also a lust-enhancing aphrodisiac that was even worshipped by the Romans.
-But alcohol can do as much harm on the body as it can do good.
+Beer is not only a social lubricant—it’s also a lust-enhancing aphrodisiac that was even worshiped by the Romans.
+But alcohol can do as much harm to the body as it can do good.
 Shakespeare alluded in Macbeth that alcohol “provokes the desire, but it takes away from the performance.”
 All things in moderation, my friends.

 When it comes to lust-inducing beverages, craft beer is king.
 What makes this super sexy nectar of the gods more erotic than the rest is its ability to be infused with additional aphrodisiacs like chocolate, oysters and chili peppers.
 Although I doubt brewers intentionally spike their beers with libido-enhancing ingredients, one cannot deny the powerful effect craft beer has on the human anatomy, both physiologically and psychologically.

 So skip the Champagne this Valentine’s Day and seduce the object of your affection with one of the following aphrodisiac-infused craft beers.